Real estate syndication

 If you’ve never heard the term “real estate syndication,” you’re not alone.
-Most people haven’t, and fewer know what a real estate syndication is or how they work.
+Most people haven’t, and even fewer know what a real estate syndication is or how they work.

 Historically, only the wealthy could access private equity investments like these.
 That has changed in recent years, and increasingly the middle classes can access real estate syndications.